eden0214/streaming-05-smart-smoker/README.md

 * Try to help without giving away code.

 # Anaconda screenshot
-## - This shows the 3 queue messages being sent simultaneously through code
+This shows the 3 queue messages being sent simultaneously through code

 ![Window Example](A5_Anaconda.png)

 # RabbitMQ screenshot
-## - This shows the 3 queue messages being sent simultaneously in graphic form
+This shows that the messages are being sent every 30 seconds.
+I liked this visual.

 ![Window Example](A5_RabbitMQ.png)